pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 Deploying with Helm requires you to run commands from a specific folder on your local system.
 To ensure you use the correct filepath, these instructions always use the reference `<local filepath>/<platform>-demo` folder when you extract files to a folder or run commands from a folder.

-To stay consistent with the instructions, you can create a folder named `<platform>-demo` on your local system at the top level of your Windows user folder.
+To stay consistent with the instructions, you can create a folder named `<platform>-demo` on your local system at the top level of your home directory.
 This way, you associate the generic `<local filepath>/<platform>-demo` references to the folder `/home/<linux-username>/<platform>-demo` that is specific to your local system.

 To create this folder, open a Linux command prompt and enter: